 Supporting our employees

-As an employer of choice, whether it is a sausage sizzle, BBQ or event to celebrate Easter, Christmas or a birthday, the Chamber encourages staff across our 55 offices throughout Australia to actively engage in creating a positive workplace
+As an employer of choice, whether it is a sausage sizzle, BBQ or event to celebrate Easter, Christmas or a birthday, the Chamber encourages staff across our 49 offices throughout Australia to actively engage in creating a positive workplace.

 Part of this is an ethos of ‘giving back’.
 The Chamber matches any funds raised by employees to support various charities such as Cancer Council’s Biggest Morning Tea through to Red Cross’s Blood Drive.

-The Chamber also recognises the important of a healthy lifestyle, and has introduced initiatives such as free flu vaccinations, fruit, discounts off health and dental cover, fitness programs, and onsite yoga to empower our staff to wellness.
+The Chamber also recognises the important of a healthy lifestyle, and has introduced initiatives such as free flu vaccinations, fruit, discounts off health, and fitness programs to empower our staff to wellness.

 Operating in a socially responsible and ethical manner